Nanamite/Image_Transmission_using_Semantic_Communication/README.md

 -----------------

-Acknowledgements:
+## Acknowledgements:
 - We thank Dr. Zafar Ali Khan and the course TAs for their constant support and guidance throughout the course and project
-- Komaragiri Sai Pranav for his participation to create a sample test case
+- Thanks to
+-   h

 -----------------